zakuArbor/proxyAuth/README.md

 2. Change `ExecStart=/usr/lib/bluetooth/bluetoothd` to `ExecStart=/usr/lib/bluetooth/bluetoothd --compat`

+3. Add the following line to the file: `ExecStartPost=/bin/chmod 777 /var/run/sdp`

+The permissions of /var/run/sdp changes on each reboot which is why we add the following line to update the permission each time we boot up.

+This is to avoid segmentation fault when running sdp tools.
+According to the link above, sdptool is broken in Bluez 5.

 3. Restart bluetooth:
 ```
 sudo systemctl daemon-reload
 sudo systemctl restart bluetooth
 ```

-4. Change the permission of `/var/run/sdp`: `sudo chmod 777 /var/run/sdp`

-This is to avoid segmentation fault when running sdp tools.
-According to the link above, sdptool is broken in Bluez 5

 **Running:**
 * Compile the server: `gcc -o server rfcomm-server.c -lbluetooth`